 The Dutch education system

-Some schools offer mixed classes (vmbo-havo or havo-vwo) in the first two or three years of secondary education.
-This is encouraged by the government, in order to maximize pupils’ opportunities to fulfil their potential.
+Some schools offer mixed classes (vmbo-havo or havo-vwo) in the first two or three years of secondary education, in order to maximize pupils’ opportunities to fulfil their potential.
 People aged between 16 and 18 who have not yet obtained a starting qualification are required to do so.
 A starting qualification is at least a havo, vwo or mbo (vocational education) diploma.
 Students with learning disabilities are exempt from this requirement.

 Freedom of education